 The long-term vision for the VMC that underlies this secondary plan was developed in consultation with Vaughan citizens.
 The vision is described below under seven general principles that summarize what the VMC should strive to be.
-It is also illustrated by the model images in Appendix D. The illustrations are generally consistent with the framework and policies of this plan; however, they are not intended to be in any way prescriptive.

 The following principles describe the long-term vision for the Vaughan Metropolitan Centre: